 While there are some people who could sell ice cubes to Eskimos, there are others that just need a bit more guidance and technique.
+You need to have a plan.

 Every sales person – no matter what their product – needs to understand the critical fundamentals of successful selling skills.
 Even the ice cube sales person.